ghostop14/gr-guiextra/README.md

 This OOT module set provides modernized and new GUI control capabilities for GNU Radio 3.8+.
 The following blocks are currently implemented in this set:

+**Fast Auto-correlator** - This is a QT GUI ported version of the old WX-based Fast Auto-correlator.
+This conversion makes this block GR 3.8/3.9-available.

 **Compass** - Provides an on-screen compass with 3 different choices for the needle (full, half, and -pi to pi with DoA uncertainty)

 **Dial** - Think of this as your volume dial control.
 Supports both variables and messages.